Scottish Castles Association Archive

 Dr Alastair Maxwell-Irving Collection (SCA/6)

-Dr Alastair Maxwell-Irving (1935-2024) was an engineer and author of Tower Houses of the Scottish Borders (2000) and The Border Towers of Scotland: Their Evolution and Architecture (2014).
+Dr Alastair Maxwell-Irving (1935-2024) was an engineer and amateur archaeologist with a lifelong interest in castles.
+He was the author of The Border Towers of Scotland: Their History and Architecture – The West March (2000) and The Border Towers of Scotland 2: Their Evolution and Architecture (2014).
 He bequeathed his life-long work on Scottish border towers to the SCA.
 His collection includes large, printed photographs and photo albums, research material, historical surveys and excavation notes and reports, CDs, slides and photo negatives.
-They also include the beautiful original plans and drawings for his Border Towers of Scotland books.
+They also include his beautiful original hand-drawn plans and drawings for his Border Towers of Scotland books.

 Using the archive